Activated Carbon vs Charcoal Air Filters: Are They the Same?

-A popular type of filtration technology, carbon air filters are composed of small pieces of carbon that are usually present in granular or powdered block form that have been pre-treated to be extremely porous to allow the carbon material to easily and effectively capture pollutants on the material as air flows through the filter media.
+A popular type of filtration technology, carbon air filters are composed of small pieces of carbon that are usually present in granular or powdered block form that has been pre-treated to be extremely porous to allow the carbon material to easily and effectively capture pollutants on the material as air flows through the filter media.
 Carbon has been used for centuries now, dating back when humans began to use this technology specifically for water filtration due to the technology’s inherent capability of adsorbing pollutants from a variety of sources.
-It wasn’t until the beginning of the 1900s that carbon started to be used commercially for both water and air filtration.

-Carbon materials that are used in air purifiers and other filtration solutions is placed through a process which will consist of baking the carbon to dry it out.
+Carbon materials that are used in air purifiers and other filtration solutions are placed through a process that will consist of baking the carbon to dry it out.
 The heat that is produced during this baking process drives out any impurities and will cause the carbon to break at the microscopic level.
 When this occurs, it will open up and create a larger surface area on the carbon media that will allow for the carbon to capture and trap more pollutants that it comes into contact within the air.
-According to the EPA, the inherent capability of carbon to trap and capture pollutants onto its carbon media is referred to as Adsorption, the chemical process of organic materials in the air to stick to the filter media of the carbon.

 As the air filter becomes more and more full of particles that are trapped within the filter media of this air filter will further restrict airflow.
 When the airflow starts to become impeded this will be the time that the air filter will need to be replaced as restricted airflow will lead to potential damage to the air system and will eventually compromise the indoor air quality in this environment.